uym2/MinVar-Rooting/README.md

   -g OUTGROUPS, --outgroups OUTGROUPS
                         Listing of the outgroups; to be used with -m OG -t SMPLTIMES, --smplTimes SMPLTIMES
-                        The file containing the sampling Times at leaves; to be used with -m RTT -o OUTFILE, --outfile OUTFILE
+                        The file containing the sampling times at leaves; to be used with -m RTT -o OUTFILE, --outfile OUTFILE
                         Output File (default is STDOUT) -s SCHEMA, --schema SCHEMA